PAIRS2020/pairs2020.github.io/README.md

-Web site for PAIR 2020
+*Under Development*

+The homepage for PAIRS 2020 - The 1st Pacific-Asia conference on Information retrieval, Recommendation, and Search